sonhavietnamese/spw/DEV_LOGS.md

 --- flow should be like this:
 ix has bundler's address, paymaster's address -> passkey'signature -> bundler -> bundler parse ix -> paymaster involved -> partial sign -> send to pda -> verify ops -> do the tx

+hey what about an account extension?
+- will call it as gas-station
+- an extension that can create a boundary for a account fee
+- any transaction interact with the pda/account, the fee will be charged from gas-station
+- the extension will be a pda, and the balance will be from the gas-station